ARSALANnam/Dog-Breed-Prediction/README.md

 To improve generalization and performance, several techniques were applied:

 - Data Augmentation (random flip, rotation, zoom, and translation) to increase dataset diversity.
-- Fine-tuning of the upper layers of MobileNetV2 to adapt high-level features to dog breeds.
 - EarlyStopping and ReduceLROnPlateau callbacks to stabilize training.

 The final model achieves around 67–68% accuracy on the test set when classifying among 120 dog breeds, which is a solid result for this multi-class image classification problem.